Dynamsoft/mrz-scanner-javascript-dev/README.md

 This user guide will walk you through the [HelloWorld] sample app.
 When creating your own application, we recommend using this sample as a reference.

-To learn about what an MRZ is, along with the makeup and system requirements of this solution, please visit the [Introduction](../introduction/index.md) page.
+To learn about what an MRZ is, along with the makeup and system requirements of this solution, please visit the [MRZ Introduction](https://www.dynamsoft.com/mrz-scanner/docs/web/introduction/index.html) page on the Dynamsoft website.

 ## License